seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 We have strict statutes and most biting laws.
 The needful bits and curbs to headstrong weeds,
 Which for this nineteen years we have let slip;
-Even like an o’ergrown lion in a cave,
+Even like an o'ergrown lion in a cave,
 That goes not out to prey.
 Now, as fond fathers,
 Having bound up the threatening twigs of birch,
-Only to stick it in their children’s sight
+Only to stick it in their children's sight
 For terror, not to use, in time the rod
-Becomes more mock’d than fear’d; so our decrees,
+Becomes more mock'd than fear'd; so our decrees,
 Dead to infliction, to themselves are dead;
 And liberty plucks justice by the nose;
 The baby beats the nurse, and quite athwart